-Benefit of PET and PET/CT in ovarian cancer is not provenAugust 8th, 2012 in Cancer /
+Benefit of PET and PET/CT in ovarian cancer is not provenAugust 8, 2012 in Medicine & Health / Cancer

 Due to the lack of studies, there is currently no proof that patients with ovarian cancer can benefit from positron emission tomography (PET) alone or in combination with computed tomography (CT).
 As regards diagnostic accuracy, in certain cases, recurrences can be detected earlier and more accurately with PET or PET/CT than with conventional imaging techniques.
 This is the conclusion of the final report by the German Institute for Quality and Efficiency in Health Care (IQWiG) in Cologne that was published on 23 May 2012.